MohamedRadwan-DevOps/devops-step-by-step/source/faq.md

 [YouTube English Channel](https://www.youtube.com/user/MRadwanMSF)

-## I want to contribute but I don't know what to do.
+## I want to contribute but I don't know what should I do?
 You need to learn what it means to be a contributor and I am trying to help everyone here.
 To start contributing to this project or any other projects.
 There are only 3 ways to do that…..